 - Teaching and emphasizing strong writing skills

-Students who study History and Government at Misericordia may enter a wide range of careers, including:
+Students who study History at Misericordia may enter a wide range of careers, including:

 - Business and non-profit sector jobs, especially through our new 4+1 MS-OM program